Participating Villages

 Competition Stages

-The first round of judging is over period of six weeks from early June to mid July.
+First round of judging takes place between Friday 6th and Friday 25th July.
 Villages through to Second Round are notified by the Competition Secretary by the end of July.

-The Presentation Event where 'Champion Villages' and 'Outstanding Features' awards are announced takes place at Eaves Hall, West Bradford Monday 14th Octorber.
+The Presentation Event where 'Champion Villages' and 'Outstanding Features' awards are announced takes place at Eaves Hall, West Bradford Monday 13th October (1:30pm for 2:00pm).

 Full Results are circulated and published online immediately after the Presentation Event.

-For reference here are the participating villages from last year and the 2023 Results.
+For reference here are the participating villages from the previous year (2024) and the 2024 Results.

 News: Latest